opensearch-project/documentation-website/_dashboards/quickstart.md

 - Explore and interact with data.
 - Visualize data.

 Starting with OpenSearch 2.12, you'll see the following homepage view.
-This redesign considers the OpenSearch community's feedback about simplifying the dashboard experience.
+This redesign considers the OpenSearch community's feedback about simplifying the user experience.
 Share your [feedback](<insert-link-feedback-dashboards>) about this update or other tools you want to see in OpenSearch Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/dashboards-home.png" alt="Screenshot of OpenSearch Dashboards homepage" width="700">